graphene-fed/.github/profile/README.md

 # FAQ
 ## Why the name "Hol0"?
-Because it is inspired by the name of a character in a certain Japanese light novel.
+The name of a character in a certain Japanese novel is partially replaced by Leet.
 Another reason is that I couldn't think of a name other than this and Graphene.

 ## Why wasn't it implemented from existing software?
 This is because I am so bad at understanding code written by others.
 Also, writing code in TypeScript (JavaScript) is likely to be of lower quality than developing in Python.